bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/revoke-tls-certificate.rst

 Go to the following directory (associated with the self-signed CA):
 ``.../bdb-cluster-ca/easy-rsa-3.0.1/easyrsa3``.
-You need to be aware of the base filename used to import the certificate, and
+You need to be aware of the file name used to import the certificate using the ``./easyrsa import-req`` before.
+Run the following command to revoke a
-run:
+certificate:

 .. code:: bash

-   ./easyrsa revoke <filename_base>
+   ./easyrsa revoke <filename>

 This will update the CA database with the revocation details.
 The next step is to use the updated database to issue an up-to-date